forestryio/forestry.io/hugo/content/blog/add-e-commerce-to-your-static-site-with-snipcart.md

 ![Snipcart API key dashboard](/uploads/2018/05/snipcart-apikey-ss.png)

 In order to test out the demo project, you will need to provide a Snipcart API key.
 To obtain this, [sign up for a Snipcart account](https://app.snipcart.com/register) and log in to the dashboard.
-From there, Browse to the "API Keys" section of your account settings.
-You will be presented with your **public test API key**.
-We're going to store this key in our _site params_ in the `site/config.toml` file, so that we can edit it later in Forestry if we want to:
+From there, Browse to the **API Keys** section of your account settings.
+You will be presented with your **Public Test API key**.
+We're going to store this key in our **Site Params** in the `site/config.toml` file, so that we can edit it later in Forestry if we want to:

 ```toml
 [params]